 By Aaron Lauinger

-Lost within the hype and exciting building for EVs, especially in the consumer media, there are some really hard questions, such as:
+Lost among the hype for EVs, especially in the consumer media, one will find some difficult questions to answer, such as:

 - Are America’s utilities prepared to power these electric vehicles as they transition from fossil fuels to renewable energy?

-- Who’s going to pay the estimated $15 billion price tag to build out a nationwide network of fast-charging EV stations?
-According to a McKinsey report, 13 million charging stations will need to be installed by 2030 to support the growing tide of EVs on America’s roads.
+- While the Infrastructure Investment and Jobs Act will contribute $5 billion over the next 5 years, who’s going to pay the remaining estimated $10 billion price tag to build out a nationwide network of fast-charging EV stations?
+According to a MCKINSEYreport, 13 million charging stations will need to be installed by 2030 to support the growing tide of EVs on America’s roads.

 - What will happen to the estimated 150,000 service stations (and the jobs they support) when people no longer need to buy gas and don’t want to wait even 10 minutes for their vehicles to charge?